Letter from the Principal

 - If you or someone you know has a student living in the Mill Park area who will be 5 by September 1st, you can register here.

 - We are lucky enough to have two preschool classes at Mill Park.
-Ask for an application in the office if you’d like to apply for your child to join one of our wonderful classes.
-You can also register online here.
+Our Preschool classes are full for the 22-23 school year.
+You can ask for an application in the office if you’d like to apply for your child to join the waitlist.

 - Families must live in the Mill Park catchment and have an income of 200% or more below the federal poverty level.